 Taking photographs at the scene of an accident, making notes after an accident, and keeping records of what happens after can make all of the difference in a car accident lawsuit.
-People generally forget the details of a collision soon after it has finished, and so by keeping these basic records, it can help to build a more robust lawsuit if you need to pursue legal action for any injuries or damages that you may have sustained.
+People generally forget the details of a collision soon after it has finished, so, keeping these basic records can help build a more robust lawsuit if you need to pursue legal action for any injuries or damages that you may have sustained.

 Common Auto Collision Factors

-In many cases, some car accidents are simply unavoidable – especially in circumstances when the negligent actions of another motorist causes for the accident or if there is a mechanical malfunction that causes a driver to lose control of their vehicle.
+In many cases, some car accidents are simply unavoidable – especially in circumstances when the negligent actions of another motorist cause the accident or if there is a mechanical malfunction that causes a driver to lose control of their vehicle.

-While there can be a variety of circumstances that contribute significantly to the cause of a collision, in the many years that collision data has been collected by the National Highway Traffic Safety Administration, there are a number of factors that consistently arise in many accident situations.
+While there can be a variety of circumstances that contribute significantly to the cause of a collision, in the many years the National Highway Traffic Safety Administration has collected collision data, there are a number of factors that consistently arise in many accident situations.
 Some of these factors include (but are not limited to):

 - Parking Lot Accidents

 - Reckless Driving

 - Texting & Driving